nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 1. The keyword `K` is used to "color" code, in the form of functions and blocks.
 2. `K`-colored code works best when used with other `K`-colored code; working with "uncolored" code is limited.

 Apart from these minimal criteria, colors can encompass a broad range of keywords with diverse effects.

-#### Example: `async`

-Applying these concepts to `async`:

-* Rust supports `async` functions and blocks.
-* `async` functions and blocks return an `impl Future`.
-Awaiting futures is only possible from within other `async` functions or blocks.
-    * It is possible to "block on" a future or interact with it in other ways from outside of `async` code, but it's difficult.
+In Rust today, there are three keywords that meet this definition: `async`, `const`, and `unsafe`.
+This section focuses on `async`; the next section covers `const` and `unsafe`.

 ### `K`-colored functions, blocks, traits, and closures